-- All student contact details will be destroyed by Ipsos MORI within one calendar month of survey closure (by 31 May 2022) - Within three calendar months of project closure, Ipsos MORI will securely remove all other student data from their computer systems and transfer it in a pseudonymised format to the OfS, by 31 October 2022 - Pseudonymised responses to the NSS will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience, and trends in higher education.
-The information will not be used to make any decisions about individuals and any reports the OfS publishes will not include individualised data.
+- All student contact details will be destroyed by Ipsos within one calendar month of survey closure (by 31 May 2024). - Within three calendar months of project closure, Ipsos will securely remove all other student data from their computer systems and transfer it in a pseudonymised format to the OfS, by 31 October 2024. - Pseudonymised responses to the NSS and paradata about the response as described above may be used by the OfS in connection with performance of any of its statutory duties.
+For more information about how personal information may be used by the OfS in connection with the performance of its statutory functions, and how long the OfS will retain personal information for these purposes, please see the OfS's general privacy notice here. - Pseudonymised responses to the NSS and paradata about the response as described above will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience and trends in higher education, and to improve future surveys.
+Any reports the OfS publishes will not include identifiable individualised data.

-How do the OfS and Ipsos MORI ensure my personal information is held securely?
+How do the OfS and Ipsos ensure my personal information is held securely?

-The OfS and Ipsos MORI take responsibilities to keep your personal information secure very seriously.
+The OfS and Ipsos take responsibilities to keep your personal information secure very seriously.
 As such, we take every reasonable precaution to ensure your information is protected from loss, theft or misuse.
 These precautions include appropriate physical security of our offices, controlled access to computer systems and use of secure, encrypted internet connections when collecting personal information.